P.R.V. Royalist

 The Royalist is suitable for Albion 'Viking', Bedford VAl or VAM and Ford R192 and R226 chassis.

-Thumbnail image of the 1967 PRV Royalist.
-Click here for a larger image that will open a new window.
-Registration Number JCS 819F, was the prototype (probably the same vehicle as pictured on the flysheet) with body number 54767.
+Registration Number JCS819F, was the prototype (probably the same vehicle as pictured on the flysheet) with body number B54767.
 Pictured here whilst with Cooper, Gilesgate Moor in Midland Road, Kings Cross, London on 26th September 1970.
-Stephen Allcroft points out that JCS 819F was the original demonstrator and was first registered by Clyde Coast (Fraser) Saltcoats.
-Although only six were built ten were planned.
+Stephen Allcroft points out that JCS819F was the original demonstrator and was first registered by Clyde Coast (Fraser) Saltcoats.
+Although only six were built ten more were planned (Information & picture by John Kaye).

 Irrespective of the advances in technology, whilst the "Royalist" name was used for this later coach, the sweeping lines of the earlier '55 design is more satisfying in my opinion.
 It is a pity that I have no image of the interior of the 1967 coach to compare, but I'm confident the earlier coach would have been more luxurious.
 It is interesting to note the overall changes in design thinking in merely twelve years.
 (Ed.)